On Exotic Materials in 3D Linear Elasticity with High Symmetry Classes: Introduction and motivation

-Another feature of elasticity in $\RR^{3}$ is that the notion of exotic materials must be understood relative to a specific choice of harmonic decomposition \citep{Backus1970,Forte1996}, which provides mechanical meaning to the otherwise abstract exotic structures.
-We will thus distinguish between the notion of an exotic structure, which identifies and labels types of degeneracy, and that of an exotic material, which constitutes a concrete realization of this structure through an explicit harmonic decomposition.
-As a result, a single exotic structure may correspond to many different exotic materials, depending on the chosen explicit decomposition.
-This article will introduce two distinct explicit harmonic decompositions and, on this basis, present several examples of exotic materials in three dimensions.
+\red{The resolution of the second question relies on the decomposition of the elasticity tensor into a sum of elementary tensors that constitute the fundamental building blocks of anisotropic behaviour.
+This decomposition, which lies at the very core of our approach, is known in the literature as the harmonic decomposition \citep{Backus1970,Forte1996}.
+Prior to the harmonic decomposition itself is the notion of \emph{harmonic structure}, which consists of the number and nature of the tensor spaces involved in this decomposition.
+This notion is fundamental, since the classification of exotic elastic materials is based on the determination of the set of all possible exotic structures.
+As a consequence of a harmonic structure involving multiple identical spaces, explicit harmonic decompositions are not uniquely determined.
+It follows that the notion of exotic material must be understood relative to a particular choice of harmonic decomposition, which endows these otherwise abstract exotic structures with a precise mechanical interpretation.
+We shall thus need to distinguish, in the following, between the notion of an \emph{exotic structure}, which identifies and labels types of degeneracy, and that of an \emph{exotic material}, which constitutes a concrete realisation of this structure through an explicit harmonic decomposition.
+Finally, exotic materials are elastic materials that can exhibit an \emph{exotic behaviour} under specific loadings, as stated in \autoref{exotic_materials_math}.
+To sum up, a single exotic structure may lead to many different exotic materials, depending on the chosen explicit decomposition.
+In this article, among all the possibilities, we consider two distinct explicit harmonic decompositions and, on this basis, present several examples of exotic materials.} Due to the high combinatorial complexity arising in the description of exotic structures for low-symmetry classes, this first contribution will focus exclusively on symmetry classes of higher symmetry than Orthotropy, namely: Trigonal $[\DD_3]$, Tetragonal $[\DD_4]$, Transversely Isotropic (TI) $[\OO(2)]$, Cubic $[\mathcal{O}]$, and Isotropic $[\SO(3)]$.
+While admittedly restrictive, this assumption still encompasses a wide range of situations of practical relevance in engineering \citep{lemaitre1994}.
+The remaining symmetry classes, namely: Orthotropic $[\DD_{2}]$, Monoclinic $[\ZZ_{2}]$, and Triclinic $[1]$ will be addressed in a forthcoming contribution.